jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 2. Reason
 3. Sentiment

-3 The determination of approbation is most important in speculation, but is not important in practice.
+{{< s v="3" >}} The determination of approbation is most important in speculation, but is not important in practice.
 The question on the nature of virtue has some influence on our notions of right and wrong in many cases.
 The question on the principle of approbation does not.
 From what mechanism those notions or sentiments arise is a mere matter of philosophical curiosity.

 ### Systems which Deduce the Principle of Approbation from Self-love

-4 Those who say that morality comes from self-love, do not all account for it in the same way.
+{{< s v="4" >}} Those who say that morality comes from self-love, do not all account for it in the same way.
 - There is much confusion and inaccuracy in their systems.

 According to Mr. Hobbes, man takes refuge in society not by any natural love for humans, but because he cannnot live easily without the aid of others.